fssfll/fssfll/gyro/gyro.md

 <p align="center">
  <img src="https://fssfll.github.io/fssfll/gyro/ev3_gyro.png">
  </p>
 The Gyro provides the Ev3 with a sense of direction by indicating degrees of rotation since the gyro was last reset.
-For example, if the robot has turned left and is now facing backwards the gyro would give a reading of -180.
-If the robot has turned a quarter circle to the right the gyro would give a reading of 90.
+For example, if the robot was reset, has turned left, and is now facing backwards the gyro would give a reading of -180.
+If the robot was reset and has turned a quarter circle to the right, the gyro would give a reading of 90.
 <p align="center">
 <img src="https://fssfll.github.io/fssfll/gyro/headings.JPG">
 </p>
-The Gyro can be used in a feedback loop to help the robot drive in a straight line.
+The Gyro can be used in a "feedback loop" to help the robot drive in a straight line.
+In this case, a "feedback loop” means making a loop where the robot detects if it is off to one side or the other of the line.
 A feedback loop can be created by first determining the error which is the difference between the direction the robot should be driving and the direction the robot is actually driving.
 <p align="center">
 <img src="https://fssfll.github.io/fssfll/gyro/ev3_direction.JPG">
 </p>